 Lilach Bullock is a U.K.-based lead conversion expert and marketing and social media specialist.
 Her feed is full of quick tips related to all things business, such as setting goals, ways to improve your writing, social media statistics, and more.
 Most of her posts are visuals, which makes it quick and easy to read her feed, absorb the knowledge, and get back to running your business.

 Tom Fishburne has the most fun and unique feed on this list.
 He’s a “marketoonist,” and his feed is full of marketing-related cartoons.
-His cartoons cover topics like how organizational silos get in the way of the customer experience and why digital transformation projects don’t succeed in his cartoons.
+He addresses subjects such as how organizational silos obstruct the customer experience and why digital transformation projects don’t succeed in his cartoons.
 The tweets on Twitter are both witty and speedy, while they connect to more extended posts that delve into various subjects.
 Following Fishburne is highly recommended, particularly if you desire a fresh surge of distinct inspiration in your feed.